VILLAGE OF RIDGEWOOD

 BOARD OF ADJUSTMENT

-Present: Sergio Alegre, Greg Brown, Gary Negrycz, Alyssa Matthews, Jonathan Papietro and Matthew Bandelt.
+Present: Sergio Alegre, Greg Brown, Gary Negrycz, Diana Ruhl, Jonathan Papietro, Isaac Lebow, Matthew Bandelt and Daniel Perlman.
 Also present were Bruce Whitaker, Esq., Board Attorney and Jane Wondergem, Board Secretary.

 Board member comments: There were no comments at this time.